sogaiu/review-janet/README.md

   There isn't any support for destructured forms at the moment.

-* Check whether a definition's name is a built-in name.
+* Check if a definition's name is a built-in name.

   The definitions that are checked include: